Sirs0ri/PersonalAssistant/README.md

         - store original color, always start dimming with that color
         - Get brightest possible color while set()
         - apply brightness while crossFade(), when generating the spreaded List
-    - Download
+    - Shows:
         - find an episode from couchtuner's main page
         - triggered by schedule_h = 5
+    - Download
+        - trigger should contain a source location and a destination
         - Download videos while I'm not sleeping: store a queue of links/filenames until then
     - Presence
         - Pings devices every couple of minutes and manages which ones are available
         - example: Force light to be off, if phone is not at home
     - 433
         - http://www.princetronics.com/how-to-read-433-mhz-codes-w-raspberry-pi-433-mhz-receiver/
-        - react to incoming 433MHz signals (via RC): Plugin should start the RFSniffer as a subprocess and react to its output
         - send commands to devices using 433MHz signals
+        - Done: react to incoming 433MHz signals
     - Chromecast
         - https://github.com/balloob/pychromecast
         - Remote Controls?